- I lost weight when I stopped grazing

 I became present.
 It sounds strange, but the world felt new again.
 Instead of being preoccupied by hunger, guilt and shame, I could concentrate on everything going on around me.
 I became grateful for the smallest things.
 It feels great to eat and get on with your life!

 Until then I didn’t understand that our bodies function best when they’re in a routine.
 Think about how you feel when you’ve stayed up later than usual.
 Our bodies like eating patterns as much as they like sleeping patterns.

 The great thing is the world already works around meals.
 Schools and offices break at meal times.
 Families and friends get together for meals.
 And restaurants serve meals on a plate.
-Stop grazing and focus on eating balanced meals.
+These times set aside for meals make it easier to stop grazing.